 Adam Wingard, otherwise the director of feature-length films such as Pop Skull (2007), A Horrible Way to Die (2010), You’re Next (2011), The Guest (2014) and Blair Witch (2016) and Godzilla vs. Kong (2021), directs the first segment Phase I Clinical Trials.
 This plays out as a variation on the Pang Brothers’ The Eye (2002) and its dull English-language remake The Eye (2008) in which a woman received a corneal transplant and started seeing ghosts.
 Wingard (who also plays the central character) offers up a Found Footage spin on this where there is also a video camera placed into the eye.
-However, the appearances of the ghosts are routinely handled, there is a nominal rationale offered (and an entirely gratuitous sex scene), before the whole episode is almost instantly forgotten.
+However, the appearances of the ghosts are routinely handled, there is a nominal rationale offered (and an entirely gratuitous sex scene), before the whole episode can be almost instantly forgotten.

 This segment’s novelty is to have the zombie be the one with the camera – a cyclist with a camera mounted on their helmet who gets bitten.
 This allows the segment to present a number of familiar aspects of the zombie film – zombies tearing open stomachs and munching on intestines, being blasted away with shotguns, even scenes where they are stabbed in the head by a barbeque fork and run over by a vehicle – in terms of the novelty of seeing them from the perspective of a first-person camera.
 Other than that, A Ride in the Park rarely rises out of the routine and feels like another amateur film, of which there have been too many plumbing the vein of the zombie genre.